What is a sales methodology?

 Relationship build

-• Then be upfront about contracts.
-Defining the roles of everyone involved, expectations, and any ground rules that should be followed.
+- Then be upfront about contracts.
+Define the roles of everyone involved, expectations, and any ground rules that should be followed.

 Qualification

-• Decision-making process.
-Another crucial part of the qualification.
+- Decision-making process.
+This is another crucial part of the qualification.
 Find out what the prospect’s ideal decision-making process looks like, who is involved and how long it might take.

 The close